BookSeriesInOrder.com

 Early and Personal Life

-Born in Chicago on April 12th, 1970, Scott Turow has made a name for himself as an esteemed American author and lawyer.
-As a child of Russian Jewish heritage, his ambition for academics and literature was evident from an early age as he attended New Trier High School before graduating from Amherst College in 1970 with a degree in English.
+Born in Chicago on April 12th, 1949, Scott Turow has made a name for himself as an esteemed American author and lawyer.
+As a child of Russian Jewish heritage, his ambition for academics and literature was evident from an early age as he attended New Trier High School before graduating from Amherst College with a degree in English.
 He then furthered his education with a Creative Writing Center degree from Stanford, and a law degree from Harvard Law School.

 Turow’s legal expertise served him well as he went on to become an Assistant U.S. Attorney in Chicago and was praised for his leading role on a case of judicial corruption.
 His legal thrillers, including the renowned “One L” and New York Times bestsellers “Presumed Innocent” and “The Burden of Proof”, earned him the nickname “Bard of the Litigious Age” from Time Magazine.
 He has since been elected president of the Authors Guild, as well as appointed to the U.S. Senate Nominations Commission and the Illinois Executive Ethics Commission.